Begin the Beguine: Later popularity

-After Shaw introduced the song to dance halls, MGM released the musical film Broadway Melody of 1940.
+After Shaw introduced the song to dance halls, Metro-Goldwyn-Mayer released the musical film Broadway Melody of 1940.
 The song is one of its musical numbers, first sung in dramatic style by mezzo-soprano Lois Hodnott on a tropical set, with Eleanor Powell and Fred Astaire dancing in flamenco choreography.
 It is continued in the then contemporary jazz style by The Music Maids, with Powell and Astaire tap dancing to a big-band accompaniment.

-In short order, all the major big bands recorded it, including Harry James, Benny Goodman, Tommy Dorsey and Glenn Miller, often as an instrumental, as in the film.
-As a vocal song, it also became a pop standard, beginning with Joe Loss and Chick Henderson, the first record to sell a million copies; new interpretations are often still measured against renditions by Frank Sinatra and Ella Fitzgerald, and Elvis Presley did an adaptation of his own.
+In short order, all of the major big bands recorded it, including Harry James, Benny Goodman, Tommy Dorsey and Glenn Miller, often as an instrumental, as in the film.
+As a vocal song, it also became a pop standard, beginning with Joe Loss and Chick Henderson, the first pop vocal record to sell a million copies; new interpretations are often still measured against renditions by Frank Sinatra and Ella Fitzgerald, and Elvis Presley did an adaptation of his own.
 "Begin the Beguine" became such a classic during World War II that Max Beckmann adopted the title for a painting in 1946 (which the University of Michigan Museum of Art purchased in 1948).
+In the 1986 movie The Worst Witch, Tim Curry's character The Grand Wizard references Begin the Beguine in his song about Halloween.

 Julio Iglesias version

 Julio Iglesias recorded a Spanish version of "Begin the Beguine", titled "Volver a Empezar" in Spanish.
-Iglesias wrote new Spanish lyrics for this song, which is about lost love rather the dance.
+Iglesias himself wrote new Spanish lyrics for this song, which is about lost love rather than a dance.
 Apart from the opening lines, the full song is in Spanish.
-The song was produced in Madrid with an arrangement by producer Ramón Arcusa, using the rhythm from Johnny Mathis' disco version of the song.
+The song was produced in Madrid with an arrangement by producer Ramón Arcusa, using the rhythm from Johnny Mathis's disco version of the song.